What nuclear weapons does Russia have?

 Although Russia has drastically reduced its nuclear weapons stores since the Cold War, it still maintains the largest stockpile of nuclear warheads in the world.

-Ukraine also inherited a large number of nuclear weapons after the collapse of the Soviet Union in 1991, but the country decided to fully de-nuclearise under the 1994 Budapest Memorandum, which offered the country security assurances from the US, UK, and Russia.
+Ukraine also inherited a large number of nuclear weapons after the collapse of the Soviet Union in 199 but the country decided to fully de-nuclearise under the 1994 Budapest Memorandum, which offered the country security assurances from the US, UK and Russia.

 Russia, meanwhile, has emphasised that it considers its nuclear weapons “exclusively as a means of deterrence”.